Despite a greater number of sexual assault cases hitting the headlines just recently, 1 in 6 sexual assaults still go unreported in Britain today.

 Victoria Price continued “Although money may not seem to be the answer at the time, it certainly comes in handy when looking to fund private treatment or counselling, a new project, education fees or help with relocation or property.
 There are strict criteria to be met in respect of eligibility and there is a strict time deadline; but our job is to navigate our Clients through the process in the hope that something positive might come out of what happened to them.”

-So if you, or someone you know, finds themselves in need of advice relating to an incident involving sexual assault, contact us in confidence on 0161 615 5554, via live chat on our website or email one of our solicitors on email@example.com.
+So if you, or someone you know, finds themselves in need of advice relating to an incident involving sexual assault, make an enquiry in confidence on 0161 615 5554, via live chat on our website or email one of our specialist solicitors on firstname.lastname@example.org.